TeamPandory/pandory500/README.md

 ## HOW DO I GET IT?

-**IMPORTANT: BEFORE YOU DOWNLOAD< MAKE SURE YOUR A500 IS RUNNING IN 60HZ DISPLAY MODE OR YOU WILL EXPERIENCE AUDIO STUTTER!**
+**IMPORTANT: BEFORE YOU DOWNLOAD, MAKE SURE YOUR A500 IS RUNNING IN 60HZ DISPLAY MODE OR YOU WILL EXPERIENCE AUDIO STUTTER!**

 Download the latest zip via [torrent](https://github.com/emuchicken/pandory-a500/releases/download/v1/pandory-a500-v1-20220511.torrent), or use the [direct link](https://github.com/emuchicken/pandory-a500/releases/download/v1/pandory-a500-v1-20220511.zip).